divejikan-yuvarajah/agent-kernel-sentinelloop/use-cases/sentinelloop-ai/README.md

 | 10–16 | High |
 | 17–25 | Critical |

 Forced overrides: **minimum High** if `already_injured`; **minimum Critical** if an electrical/fire/chemical hazard is currently `active`; **one level higher** if `people_exposed ≥ 5`.
-Every classification returns a plain-language `explanation` — the matrix decides, the LLM only estimates the inputs.
+Every classification returns a plain-language `explanation`.

 ---

 ## 8. Model Router & Cost Governance

-Rather than hardcoding a single LLM provider, SentinelLoop routes every call through `tools/model_router.py`:
+Every AI call — chat, vision, transcription, and text-to-speech — routes through `tools/model_router.py`:

-1. Queries OpenRouter's live model list at runtime and selects the best currently-free model, preferring **Qwen → Gemini → DeepSeek → any other free model** (the free-tier roster rotates weekly, so this is resolved live rather than assumed).
+1. Queries OpenRouter's live model list at runtime and selects the best currently-free model per role (chat/vision/TTS), since the free-tier roster rotates weekly and is resolved live rather than hardcoded.
 2. Falls back to a cheap **paid** model only when the free pick is rate-limited or unavailable.
-3. Tracks cumulative spend in `spend_ledger.json` against a configured `OPENROUTER_BUDGET_CEILING_USD` and refuses paid calls past that ceiling — a demo never hard-fails on cost.
+3. Tracks cumulative spend in `spend_ledger.json` against `OPENROUTER_BUDGET_CEILING_USD` — including audio transcription and TTS cost, not just chat — and refuses paid calls past that ceiling so a demo never hard-fails on cost.
 4. Surfaces which model served the last few requests, and live spend, on the dashboard (`GET /router/status`).

 ---